2dm/inet/showcases/wireless/coexistence/doc/index.rst

       :width: 90%
       :align: center

-**TODO**
+The Wifi hosts have the MAC contention state, and the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
+The spectrum and power of received signals is visualized with a spectrum figure (par of :ned:`MediumVisualizer`) at all hosts.
+The spectrum figure displays the sum of all signals present at the receiving node.
+Signals not being received are indicated with blue.
+When receiving a signal, the received signal is indicated with green; the sum of interfering signals are indicated with red.
+Note that the spectrum figure configures its scale automatically based on the signals displayed; also, all spectrum figures use the same scale so that the signal spectrums and power levels can be compared.

-  The hosts using the two wireless technologies detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
-Sometimes they transmit at the same time, and the transmissions can interfere and corrupt one another.
+The Wifi and WPAN hosts detect each others' transmissions (but cannot receive them), and this causes them to defer from transmitting.
+Sometimes they transmit at the same time, and the transmissions interfere.
+However, the interference doesn't ruin the receptions.

-  - they can detect each others transmissions and defer
+.. - they can detect each others transmissions and defer
    - sometimes they transmit at the same time, but they dont ruin each others tx's
    - because...the overlap in time and frequency is not that great
+   - spectrum visualization
    - what happens

+The reason is that the overlap in the time-frequency space is not large.
+The two transmissions overlap in frequency, but it is not substantial from the perspective of the Wifi (the WPAN transmission's spectrum is small compared to the Wifi's).
+Similarly, the transmissions overlap in time, but the overlap is not substantial from the perspective of the WPAN (the Wifi transmission's duration is small compared to the WPAN's).
+(Despite the low time-frequency space overlap, if the signal power for one of the transmissions were significantly higher than the other, the lower power transmission might not be correctly receivable.)

+.. - they overlap in frequency, but its not substantial from the perspective of the wifi
+   - they overlap in time, but its not substantial from the perspective of the wpan

-  The Wifi hosts have the MAC contention state, and the WPAN hosts have the MAC state displayed above them, using :ned:`InfoVisualizer`.
-At first, ``wifiHost1`` starts transmitting, sending UDP packets.
-(Note that the MAC contention state is IDLE while the host is transmitting, as the MAC is not deferring or backing off.) ``wpanHost1`` wants to transmit, so it waits in a backoff state.
-When the Wifi host transmits its third packet, the WPAN host switches to Clear channel assessment (CCA) mode.
-It perceives the channel as free, so it starts transmitting. ``wifiHost1`` senses the transmission and defers from transmitting itself. ``wpanHost2`` receives the packet correctly (indicated by both physical and data link layer activity arrows showing) and sends an ACK, but ``wifiHost2`` starts transmitting concurrently with the ACK, resulting in interfering transmissions. ``wifiHost2`` receives its transmission correctly, but ``wpanHost2`` doesn't (the incorrectly received packet is dropped, indicated by the packet drop animation).
+..
+At first, ``wifiHost1``
+   starts transmitting a frame.
+(Note that the MAC contention state is IDLE while the host is transmitting, as the MAC is not deferring or backing off.) ``wpanHost1`` is in Clear channel assessment (CCA) mode.
+It perceives the channel as free, so it starts transmitting concurrently with ``wifiHost1``. ``wpanHost2`` receives the packet correctly (indicated by both physical and data link layer activity arrows showing) and sends an ACK, but ``wifiHost2`` starts transmitting concurrently with the ACK, resulting in interfering transmissions. ``wifiHost2`` receives its transmission correctly, but ``wpanHost2`` doesn't (the incorrectly received packet is dropped, indicated by the packet drop animation).
 Eventually, ``wpanHost1`` transmits the packet again (``wifiHost1`` defers), and ``wpanHost2`` receives the transmission correctly.
 There is no data link activity arrow because ``wpanHost2`` already received that packet, it just didn't ACK it successfully yet.
 Thus, it sends an ACK, which is successfully received this time.

+   At first, ``wifiHost1`` starts transmitting a frame.
+At the same time, ``wpanHost1`` is in CCA mode.
+It detects that the channel is free, and starts transmitting (concurrently with ``wifiHost1``).
+The Wifi transmission is correctly received and ACKED by ``wifiHost2``, despite the interfering WPAN transmission. ``wifiHost1`` would send its next packet, but it senses the ongoing WPAN transmission.
+It defers from transmitting until the WPAN transmission is over. ``wpanHost1`` receives the frame correctly.
+Then, ``wifiHost1`` transmits its next frame; at the same time, ``wpanHost2`` transmits the ACK (note that there is no CCA before the ACK). **there is also a wifi ack...all are correctly received. the performance degradation comes from the nodes waiting for each other. actually, the wifi waits a lot for the wpan finish transmitting. the wpan waits a lot for the wifi to get the channel but it doesnt matter to the wpan because it doesnt have frames to send frequently**

+In the video, ``wifiHost1`` and ``wpanHost1`` transmit concurrently.
+The Wifi transmission is correctly received and successfuly ACKED.
+Then, ``wifiHost2`` senses the ongoing WPAN transmission, and defers from transmitting.
+The WPAN tranmission is correctly received by ``wpanHost2``.
+When the transmission is over, ``wifiHost1`` sends its next frame; since ACKs are not protected by CCA, ``wpanHost2`` sends the ACK concurrently with the Wifi frame (and also the Wifi ACK).
+All frames are correctly received; ``wifiHost1`` waited for the remainder of the WPAN transmission, during which it could have sent multiple frames.

+.. **TODO**

+..
+The Wifi transmission is correctly received and ACKED by ``wifiHost2``, despite the interfering WPAN transmission.

 .. **TODO is this still correct?**